tomaka/redshirt/README.md

   "execute /usr/bin/foo".
 Instead you say "execute A45d9a21c3a7".
 The WASM binary, if it doesn't exist locally, is fetched from a peer-to-peer network similar to IPFS.

-- There exists 3 core syscalls (send a message, send an answer, wait for a message), and everything else is done by passing messages between processes or between a process and the "kernel".
+- There exists 3 core syscalls (send a message, send an answer, wait for a notification), and everything else is done by passing messages between processes or between a process and the "kernel".
 Programs don't know who they are sending the message to.